Catherine-Ge/Share-Cats-Images/README.md

+This is a website where users can share cats images and view images uploaded by others.

+This website is built with Typescript, React, Node.js, Firebase, Firestore, Tailwind CSS (Daisy UI) and Vite.

+It is deployed with Vercel: https://share-cats-images-lq1xh1c4s-catherine-ge.vercel.app/signup

+Here is a demo of this website.

 # React + TypeScript + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.